 Mopani Wood – African Driftwood

 The Mopani driftwood looks very different to the Malaysian driftwood.
-It has gnarled branches with are lighter than the Malaysian, and also has the property of sinking rather than floating.
-This sinking property makes for a simpler aquascape, as you will not have to consider how to weigh it down.
+It has gnarled branches which are lighter than the Malaysian, and also has the property of sinking rather than floating.
+This sinking property makes for a simpler aquascape, as you will not have to consider methods of weighing it down.

 One of the issues with the American driftwood though is that it floats.
 Many shops will sell this driftwood attached to a piece of slate or rock in an attempt to weigh it down.

 The most common plants that will be attached are the more hardy of aquarium plants that will generally thrive under most conditions in the aquarium, including an aquarium with low light.
-Plants such as Anubias plants, Java ferns, and a range of aquatic mosses are common.
+Plants such as Anubias, Java ferns, and a range of aquatic mosses are common.

-Types of wood to avoid
+Types of Aquarium Driftwood to Avoid

-When you collect wood for yourself, there is really no telling where it came from originally and the route it has taken to where you found it.
+When you collect driftwood yourself, from nature, there is really no telling where it came from originally and the route it has taken to where you found it.

 - Make sure it is aquarium safe.
 Reptile driftwood may look great, but is not always safe.